Marker Logo

 Topics.
 This historical marker is listed in this topic list: Government & Politics.

 Location.
 35° 51.586′ N, 86° 21.717′ W. Marker is in Murfreesboro, Tennessee, in Rutherford County.
-Marker is on Old Lascassas Road, on the right when traveling north.
+It is on Old Lascassas Road, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 307 Old Lascassas Rd, Murfreesboro TN 37130, United States of America.
 Touch for directions.

 Geographic Center of Tennessee Marker image.
 Click for full size.

-Photographed By Darren Jefferson Clay, October 19, 2022
+Photographed by Darren Jefferson Clay, October 19, 2022

 2. Geographic Center of Tennessee Marker